apache/cordova-plugin-media/README.md

 New methods include (iOS and Android only):

-__recordAudioWithCompression(options)__: The options object includes the SampleRate and the NumberOfChannels.
+__recordAudioWithCompression(options)__: The options object includes the NumberOfChannels and the SampleRate.
 See the recordAudioWithCompression method description below for further details.

 __pauseRecord()__: Pause the existing recording session.